Modeling Binary Lenses and Sources with the BAGLE Python Package: Introduction

 Gravitational microlensing occurs in the Milky Way when a foreground object with mass (e.g., a star, black hole, or planet) passes in front of a background source star and the mass of the foreground lens temporarily magnifies and perturbs the observed position of the background source.
 Microlensing is detectable even when the foreground lens is dark or too faint to observe, making it a powerful tool for probing cool, distant, and/or compact objects.
 It is one of the only methods for measuring the mass of isolated and dark black holes \citep{Lam:2022, Sahu:2022, Mroz:2022, Lam:2023-OB110462, Sahu2025}, free-floating or widely separated low-mass exoplanets \citep{Gaudi2012}, and white dwarfs \citep{Sahu2017, McGill2023}.
 Additionally, over 200 exoplanets orbiting their host stars have been detected with microlensing \citep{Mroz_2024}.

 Microlensing is sensitive to both close and wide separation binaries, unlike radial velocity and transit probes, which are more sensitive to closely separated binaries or planet+star systems.
-Recent simulations of Milky Way microlensing surveys show that 55\% of observed microlensing events involve a binary star system \citep{Natasha_2025}, so robust binary microlensing models are even more important than previously thought.
+Recent simulations of Milky Way microlensing surveys show that 55\% of observed microlensing events involve a binary star system \citep{Natasha_2025} most of which can masquerade as single source-single lens events.
+This is significantly more than the $\sim 5-11\%$ of microlensing events with obvious binaries which are commonly reported \citep[e.g.][]{Alcock:2000-Binaries, Jaroszynski:2002, Mroz:2019}, so robust binary microlensing models are even more important than previously thought.
 Some microlensing events have timescales greater than the orbital period of the involved binary system.
-In these cases, photometric lightcurves and astrometric trajectories can only be properly modeled by accounting for the system's orbital dynamics.
+In these cases, photometric lightcurves and astrometric trajectories can only be properly modeled by accounting for the system's orbital dynamics \citep{Dominik:1998a, Skowron_2011, Penny_2011, Bozza2010}.

 There are numerous software packages that encode the math necessary to model and fit a microlensing event such as BAGLE \citep{Lu:2025}, pyLIMA \citep{Bachelet2017}, VBMicrolensing \citep{Bozza2010,Bozza2018,Bozza2021,Bozza2024}, RTModel \citep{BozzaRT:2024} and MulensModel \citep{Poleski2019}.
 These packages are all publicly available and have their own strengths and weaknesses in terms of the types of event geometries they support, whether they include both photometry and astrometry in their models, and how accurate and efficient their model-fitting capabilities are.
 A detailed comparison of these packages for point-source, point-lens models is presented in \citep{Lu:2025}.
 PyLIMA, VBMicrolensing and MulensModel all support binary lenses, binary sources and both (with orbital motion).
-Only RTModel and BAGLE support joint-fitting of photometric and astrometric datasets, although RTModel does not yet support joint-fitting for binary-source, binary-lens events.
+Only RTModel (which relies on using VBMicrolensing) and BAGLE support joint-fitting of photometric and astrometric datasets, although RTModel does not yet support joint-fitting for binary-source, binary-lens events.